bham-carpentries/git-novice-python-ci/_episodes/05-history.md

 > Try another command, `git diff [ID] mars.txt`, where [ID] is replaced with
 > the unique identifier for your most recent commit.
 What do you think will happen,
 > and what does happen?
 {: .challenge}

-> ## Getting Rid of Staged Changes
->
-> `git checkout` can be used to restore a previous commit when unstaged changes have
-> been made, but will it also work for changes that have been staged but not committed?
-> Make a change to `mars.txt`, add that change, and use `git checkout` to see if
-> you can remove your change.
-{: .challenge}

 > ## Explore and Summarize Histories